Login Sign in

 • Eating too fast

-However, the most serious cause of dry heaving in dogs is Gastric Dilatation Volvulus (GDV).
-This is when the stomach fills with hair and then flips over on itself.
+However, the most serious cause of this behavior in dogs is gastric dilatation volvulus (GDV).
+This is when the stomach fills with air and then flips over on itself.
 It is commonly called “bloat” because the stomach is bloated with air.
-This bloating causes dry heaving because the dog is trying to expel air from their stomach but is unable to.
+(Note: Bloat and GDV are not actually the same thing.
+Bloat can lead to GDV.)
+This bloating causes unproductive retching because the dog is trying to expel air from their stomach but is unable to.

 GDV is a very painful and dangerous condition.
 The torsion of the stomach cuts off blood supply to some areas of the stomach as well as the spleen.

-If this condition is not treated immediately it is very likely to be fatal.
+If this condition is not treated immediately, it is very likely to be fatal.
 Delaying treatment for even several hours can lead to irreparable damage to your dog’s stomach and spleen.
+Without treatment, it is always fatal.

 Diagnosing Causes of Dry Heaving in Dogs